Budget-Friendly Hacks For a Green Home

 Shop for Organic and Recycled Products

-If you’re about to move into a new house or considering replacing some things in your place, this is a good way to practice being green.
+If you’re about to move into a new house or considering replacing some things in your place like adding flowers, this is a good way to practice being green.

 You won’t only be able to reuse and recycle, you’ll give your place a distinct, one of a kind aesthetic without paying a ridiculous amount of money.